TaoELi/cavity-md-ipi/tutorials/README.md

 ## Tutorials

-Three tutorials are available for exploring different features of CavMD:
+Four tutorials are available for exploring different features of CavMD:

-### Polariton spectrum under collective vibrational strong coupling
+### Polariton spectrum under collective vibrational strong coupling with force fields

 See [Rabi_splitting/](Rabi_splitting/).
 This tutorial uses force-field CavMD to simulation the polariton spectrum of liquid water and can be easily done with a personal laptop.

-### Chemical reaction for a single molecule under vibrational strong coupling
+### Chemical reaction for a single molecule under vibrational strong coupling with electronic structure theory

 See [single_molecule_reaction_vsc/](single_molecule_reaction_vsc/).
 This tutorial runs first-principles CavMD and can be easily done with a personal laptop.

+### How to efficiently simulate collective vibrational strong coupling with electronic structure theory?
+The independent bath approximation

+See [independent_bath_approx/](independent_bath_approx/).
+This tutorial runs first-principles CavMD with independent bath approximation and can be easily done with a personal laptop.

 ### Large-scale CavMD QM/MM simulations under collective vibrational strong coupling